Makarov-Danil-School-Projects-CTU/pet-applifting-blog-engine/applifting-backend/README.md

 For the REST API you can uncomment these lines.
 The reason is that ValidationPipe wrongly cuts request body for GraphQL, but for REST API it's ok.

+### Test input data

+When we run a program, a migration also starts.
+It inserts 2 users with usernames "user1" and "user2".
+Both have "123123" password.

 ## 💡 Solution

 ### 1. **Authentication**